adambhere/oss-review-toolkit/docs/GettingStarted.md

 ```

 This happens because without a [lockfile](https://docs.npmjs.com/files/package-locks) the versions of transitive
-dependencies could change at any time.
-Therefore ORT checks for the presence of a lockfile to generate reliable results.
+dependencies can change at any time.
+Therefore, ORT checks for the presence of a lockfile to generate reliable results.
-This check can be disabled with the `--allow-dynamic-versions` option.
+This check can be disabled with the command-line option `--allow-dynamic-versions`.

-## 5. Run the scanner
+## 5. Run the *Scanner*

-To scan the source code of `mime-types` and its dependencies the source code of `mime-types` and all its dependencies
+To scan the source code of `mime-types` and its dependencies, the source code of `mime-types` and all its dependencies
 needs to be downloaded.
-The `downloader` tool could be used for this, but it is also integrated in the `scanner` tool,
+This is handled by the *Downloader*, which is integrated in the *Scanner*,
-so the scanner will automatically download the source code if the required VCS metadata could be obtained.
+so the scanner automatically downloads the source code if the required VCS metadata can be obtained.

-ORT is designed to integrate lots of different scanners and is not limited to license scanners, technically any tool
+ORT is designed to integrate lots of different scanners and is not limited to license scanners -- technically any tool
-that explores the source code of a software package could be integrated.
+that explores the source code of a software package can be integrated.
 The actual scanner does not have to run on the
-same machine, for example we will soon integrate the [ClearlyDefined](https://clearlydefined.io/) scanner backend which
+same machine, for example, we will soon integrate the [ClearlyDefined](https://clearlydefined.io/) scanner backend
-will perform the actual scanning remotely.
+to perform the actual scanning remotely.

-For this tutorial we will use `ScanCode`.
-You do not have to install the tool manually, it will automatically be
+For this tutorial, we will `ScanCode`.
+You do not have to install it manually, it is automatically be
 bootstrapped by the `scanner`.

-As for the `analyzer` you can get the command line options for the `scanner` using the `--help` option:
+As with the *Analyzer*, you can get the command line options for the *Scanner* using the `--help` option:

 ```bash
 scanner/build/install/scanner/bin/scanner --help
 ```

-The `mime-types` package has only one dependency in the `depenencies` scope, but a lot of dependencies in the
+The `mime-types` package has only one dependency in the `dependencies` scope, but a many in the
 `devDependencies` scope.
 Scanning all of the `devDependencies` would take a lot of time, so we will only run the
 scanner on the `dependencies` scope in this tutorial.
-If you also want to scan the `devDependencies` it is strongly
+If you also want to scan the `devDependencies`, we strongly
-advised to configure a cache for the scan results as documented above to speed up repeated scans.
+recommend that you configure a cache for the scan results as documented under [scanner](./README.html/#scanner) in the
+README file.

 ```bash
 $ scanner/build/install/scanner/bin/scanner -d [analyzer-output-path]/package-json-dependencies.yml -o [scanner-output-path] --scopes dependencies